CT27/phase-1-final-project/README.md

 ## My phase 1 final project

 Project Status: this is a project for a software engineering course, it is a beginner project in nature and has further development required before it is complete. the backend is a json server hosted on render using node as the runtime.
+It was to demonstrate the functionality of event listeners, working with API's, Javascript, CSS & HTML.

 # Name:

-Candy T's Cocktails - cocktail database, add, rate, filter.
+Candy T's Cocktails - cocktail catalogue, add, rate, filter.

 # Description

 This is a database hosted on json server via render, it allows the user to:
--enter submit cocktails to the database\* users can enter a name, an img link ingredients, measures and also instructions to the database.
+-enter submit cocktails to the catalogue\* users can enter a name, an img link ingredients, measures and also instructions to the database.
 -to filter by ingredient
 -to like or dislike the cocktails.